How Long Do Sew In Last? Duration, Care & Expert Tips for Every Style

 What Is a Sew-In Weave?

-A sew-in is a type of protective style where your natural hair is braided into cornrows, and hair extensions are sewn directly onto those braids using a curved needle and thread.
+A sew-in weave is a classic method where the weave installation process involves braiding your natural hair into cornrows, which serve as the foundation.
+Unlike temporary styles, this method does not use glue or heat, making it one of the safest ways to wear extensions.
 Sew-ins are loved for their durability, natural appearance, and the way they give your hair a break from constant styling and manipulation.

 There are a few types of sew-ins: